Role of Translational Noise in Motility-Induced Phase Separation of Hard Active Particles: Results

+This effect of translational noise is also reflected in $f_{\rm max}$, the fraction of disks in the largest cluster.
+This quantity exhibits a non-monotonic dependence on $D_T$ for fixed values of $\phi$ and Pe; see Fig.~\ref{fig:Fig_Resultado1}(a).
 The translational noise also has the effect of requiring a larger self-propulsion speed for the onset of clustering.
 Fig.~\ref{fig:Fig_Resultado1}(b) illustrates this effect with a plot of $f_{\rm max}$ versus Pe, for different values of $D_T$.